 Within any 5 points in the plane that are in general position (i.e. points such that there are no 2 of them coinciding and no 3 of them on a straight line) one can always find 4 that are vertices of a convex quadrilateral.

-2. Neither the points (the creators of order), nor the quadrilaterals (the symbols of order), nor the order-admirers from higher dimensions, can easily see that the same points can build other convex quadrilaterals.
-In other words, the same points can build another order that is as logical and legal as the one already established.
+2. Neither the points (the creators of order), nor the quadrilaterals (the symbols of order), nor the order-admirers from higher dimensions, can easily see that the same points may build other convex quadrilaterals.
+In other words, the same points may build another order that is as logical and legal as the one already established.

-We think of the ORDER not as a result of our activities, nor as one of the many possible orders, but as it wants us to think about it, i.e. as the only alternative to the DISORDER.
+We think of the ORDER not as being a result of our activities, nor as one of the many possible orders, but as IT wants us to think about it, i.e. as the only alternative to the DISORDER.